 Time will test the value of our lives.
 3:10-17

 Paul, in this passage, continues to address the false view of church and ministry held by some members of the Corinthian church, 3:5-17.
-In 3:5-9 he makes the point that church leaders are merely servants of Christ, now in v10-15, he states that believers must strive to build the church with care, and then in v16-17 warns those who would harm God's temple (the worshiping congregation in Corinth).
+In 3:5-9 he makes the point that church leaders are merely servants of Christ, now in v10-15, he states that believers must strive to build the church with care, and then in v16-17 warns those who would harm God's "temple", namely, the worshiping congregation in Corinth.

 v10.
-The church of God is like a building, a temple.
-As the founding apostle of the church in Corinth, Paul laid the foundation.
-Those Christian ministers who have followed Paul in the church need to take care how they build on his foundation.
+The church of God is like a building.
+As the founding apostle of the church in Corinth, Paul laid a gospel foundation.
+Those Christian ministers who have followed Paul need to take care how they build on his foundation.

 v11.
 The one and only foundation for the church of God, the one that Paul laid down, is the gospel - Christ, his death and resurrection on behalf of broken humanity.

 v15.
-On the other hand a minister can build a congregation out of "wood, hay or straw", out of social activism, legalism, ritualism, moralism, ......
+On the other hand, a minister can build a congregation out of "wood, hay or straw", out of social activism, legalism, ritualism, moralism, ......
 In the day of judgment the fruit of that ministry will be consumed - become a nothing.
-In eternity that minister will be like Lot escaping Sodom, smelling of smoke!
+In eternity that minister will be like Lot just getting out of Sodom in time, smelling of smoke!

 v16.
 Paul goes on to remind the ministry team in Corinth that they have placed themselves in a position of extreme danger - terrible ruin, eternal loss.
-The temple of God is holy, it is his dwelling place, and the congregation at Corinth is that temple (the church).
+The temple of God is holy, it is his dwelling place, and the congregation at Corinth is that temple.

 v17.
-If someone promotes heresy, party spirit, dissensions and the like, divides the unity of the Christian fellowship, that person will face the terror of God.
+If someone promotes heresy, party spirit, dissensions and the like, if they divide the unity of the Christian fellowship, then they will face the terror of God.
 The consequences are fearful, so take care.

 Unity in the Church

-The Christian fellowship is the dwelling place of God's Spirit; it is the living fulfillment of the ancient Jerusalem temple - God's house, the visible display of his glory; it is holy, a set apart entity.
+The Christian fellowship is the dwelling place of God's Spirit; it is the living fulfillment of the ancient Jerusalem temple - God's house, the visible display of his glory, a holy, set apart entity.
 To damage the Christian fellowship, to treat it lightly, is a most dangerous activity.
 Our passage for study tells us the following about the church:

 i] We are God's building designed on his plans, v9-10.
 The church is God's creation; he made it and maintains it.
 He loves the church and cherishes it.
-We can easily understand what this means for we ourselves have our projects that we love and cherish, something we have created and care for, eg. our home.
+We can easily understand what this means for we ourselves have our projects that we love and cherish, something we have created and care for.
 So we can understand what it means to be God's project.

 ii] The foundation is Christ, v11.
-Paul's ministry was to lay a foundation upon which the church at Corinth could grow.
+Paul layed a foundation upon which the church at Corinth could grow.
 That foundation was Christ, or more particularly, the pure gospel of God's grace in Christ.
 The church can only grow spiritually through a faithful gospel ministry, a ministry where the knowledge of Christ is made known.
 So, those who minister to the church must do so as ministers of the gospel.

 iii] We are God's temple, that is, God's Spirit dwells within the gathered people of God, v16.
 The Old Testament depicts God's presence with his people Israel as a shining glory residing in the temple at Jerusalem.
-In the New Testament we find that God now dwells in a temple not made with hands, namely the gathered people of God.
+In the New Testament we find that God now dwells in a temple not made with hands, namely, the gathered people of God.
 As Jesus promised, "when two or three are gathered in my Name there am I in their midst."
 So, when we meet to worship God, the Spirit of Jesus is present with us.
 Of course, that meeting is but an image of the heavenly gathering of God's people which is even now gathered before him.
-We are even now part of this heavenly assembly.
+At this moment in time we are gathered in God's heavenly assembly.

 iv] We are sacred, v17.
-The church is the holy, set-apart people of God.
+The church is the holy, set-apart, people of God.
 We are the new humanity, the new Adam, a people in the image of God.
 We are even superior to the angels.
-God has a high view of church and not a low one.
+God's view of the church is high, not low.